Peer Tutoring Program, CLASS

 Provides assistance in learning chemical concepts, problem-solving strategies, and answering general questions.
 The Chemistry Center will provide students with additional learning resources and limited help using digital homework platforms.
 Instructors are both graduate students and undergraduate students who are majoring in chemistry.

-Offers one-on-one peer math tutoring for WFU students.
+The Math & Stats Center offers one-on-one peer math tutoring for WFU students.

-This office provides students with study abroad opportunities, international minors and international service opportunities.
+The Center for Global Studies and Programs provides students with study abroad opportunities, international minors and international service opportunities.
 GPS is also a valuable resource for international students regarding immigration matters, Visa status and social and academic transitional issues.

-Guides and inspires WFU students to take charge of their personal and career development from their initial days on campus.
+The Office of Personal and Career Development guides and inspires WFU students to take charge of their personal and career development from their initial days on campus.
 By creating a supportive “college-to-career” community of faculty, parents and advisers, the office equips students to lead lives with purpose.

-Creates learning opportunities for both in and out of the classroom which foster both academic excellence and personal development of life skills.
+The Office of Campus Life creates learning opportunities for both in and out of the classroom which foster both academic excellence and personal development of life skills.
 They provide training, program development, and advising to students in the areas of leadership, student organizations, service learning, and volunteer services.

 Be involved and explore extracurricular activities.
 The Link (hosts all campus clubs and organizations), mentoring programs, student organizations, and leadership initiatives can be found here.

-Offers students a relaxed and welcoming place to discuss writing and the writing process with trained peer tutors.
+The Writing Center offers students a relaxed and welcoming place to discuss writing and the writing process with trained peer tutors.
 The Center is staffed by friendly and knowledgeable Wake Forest undergraduate and graduate students who act as an audience for students’ writing.

-Supports instruction and research at the undergraduate level and in the graduate accounting program, the Graduate School of Arts and Sciences, and the School of Divinity.
+The ZSR Library supports instruction and research at the undergraduate level and in the graduate accounting program, the Graduate School of Arts and Sciences, and the School of Divinity.
 Easily accessible from the residence halls and classroom buildings, the library offers abundant study space for both individuals and groups.
 The entire library is equipped for wireless internet access.

-Provides a broad range of psychological, counseling and educational services to deal with personal, interpersonal, vocational and academic issues.
+The University Counseling Center provides a broad range of psychological, counseling and educational services to deal with personal, interpersonal, vocational and academic issues.
 The Counseling Center also provides outreach programs and consultation services to students, faculty and staff; classroom teaching; and training for graduate students in counseling.

-WFU CHOICES (Cultivating Healthier Opinions In Challenging Everyday Situations) is the Wake Forest University substance abuse prevention, education, and intervention program.
+Alcohol & Other Drugs is the Wake Forest University substance abuse prevention, education, and intervention program.
 Services offered include, alcohol and other drug workshops and educational programs, individual assessment and counseling as it relates to alcohol and other drug misuse, referrals to community support services, and support for students in recovery.

-Strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
+The Intercultural Center strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
 Toward this end, they work to recruit and retain students of color, and engage members of the University community in meaningful cross cultural interactions.

-Provides support and advocacy to Wake Forest University’s lesbian, gay, bisexual, transgender, queer and questioning students, and faculty and staff.
+The LGBTQ+ Center provides support and advocacy to Wake Forest University’s lesbian, gay, bisexual, transgender, queer and questioning students, and faculty and staff.
 We also provide education to the entire campus community about issues of gender identity and sexual orientation.
 The Center is a welcoming, safe place for students to discuss issues and to find support.

 The Women’s Center provides a lounge for students to hang out, do homework, and learn together about important issues of gender equity.
 The Center also hosts events and workshops, and provides mentoring, to help students build life skills and consider future career paths.